johnovelli/anya-shop-bot/README.md

 ![Tesseract Installation](https://raw.githubusercontent.com/johnovelli/anya-shop-bot/main/imgs/config/tesseract-windows.jpg)

-By default, the directory will be C:\Program Files\Tesseract-OCR copy this path and keep it saved.
+By default, the directory will be *C:\Program Files\Tesseract-OCR*.
+If your installation directory is different, make sure to copy the path of your specific installation and keep it saved.

 **Linux or macOS:**